jfromaniello/master-process/README.md

 worker.
 Similarly if the worker crashes or is killed by the operating system it will also be replaced.

-To avoid avoid excessive resource usage in case newly-started workers keep crashing there is a `WORKER_THROTTLE` environment variable that is used to throttle how often a given worker is restarted:
+To avoid excessive resource usage in case newly-started workers keep crashing there is a `WORKER_THROTTLE` environment variable that is used to throttle how often a given worker is restarted:

 * if a worker has been running for less than `WORKER_THROTTLE` when it crashes there will be a delay before a replacement worker is created.

 * if a worker has been running for longer than `WORKER_THROTTLE` then the replacement worker is started immediately.

 The default value is `WORKER_THROTTLE=1s`.

+* (Changed in v5) if workers keep crashing repeatedly, the restart delay is increased exponentially based on the number of consecutive crashes (1s -> 2s -> 4s -> 8s -> etc.).
+  If you prefer a constant retry rate like in earlier versions of this module, set `RESTART_BACKOFF=constant`.

 ### Updating master-process